What are the requirements for pet travel?

 Are there any other restrictions?

-Virgin Blue can refuse to transport an animal due to illness, aggressive behavior, poor kenneling, or extreme temperatures at origin, transfer, or destination airports.
+Virgin Australia can refuse to transport an animal due to illness, aggressive behavior, poor kenneling, or extreme temperatures at origin, transfer, or destination airports.

 Please contact the airline directly for information about traveling with a service animal.